yuvalyogev221/pulse-sports/README.md

 ## Why this rebuild is different

+Version 3 adds a build identifier and provider indicator to `/health` and `/api/home` so the deployed version can be verified immediately.

 The previous versions depended on public web endpoints that returned HTTP 403 from Render.
 This rebuild does **not** use SofaScore or ESPN.

 The sports-data layer uses **API-Sports**, with one API key shared between its Football and Basketball products.
 The key is kept server-side in the `API_SPORTS_KEY` environment variable.